-Heritage architecture published articles.
+Heritage architecture research:

 An exploration & understanding of past architecture can hold many clues for today’s architectural challenges.

-Howard Lawson rose to fame in 1912, during the building of the Britannia Theatre in Bourke Street, Melbourne.
+Howard Lawson rose to fame in 1912, during the building of the Britannia Theatre in Bourke Street, Melbourne.Heritage architecture article in

-Architecture AU
+Architecture AU:

 HOWARD LAWSON: THE ‘FORGOTTEN ARCHITECT’ AHEAD OF HIS TIME.

-The early 20th-century Victorian architect, Howard R Lawson is known today as the eclectic architect who designed the highly dramatic Beverley Hills flats at South Yarra (c.
+“The early 20th-century Victorian architect, Howard R Lawson is known today as the eclectic architect who designed the highly dramatic Beverley Hills flats at South Yarra (c.
 1935–1936).
 His reputation has suffered over the decades due to misinformation and a misunderstanding of events.

 He was, in fact, a very progressive architect, with a keen interest in bettering lives through considered town planning and thoughtful design.
-Lawson utilised recycled materials well before it was considered to be fashionable or desirable, and was an early pioneer of building conversions in 1912, many decades ahead of his time.
+Lawson utilised recycled materials well before it was considered to be fashionable or desirable, and was an early pioneer of building conversions in 1912, many decades ahead of his time.”

-Beverley Hills by Howard R Lawson
+Beverley Hills by Howard R LawsonHeritage architecture article in

 Provenance journal: